CVS Board of Trustees

 Telford and Wrekin Council for Voluntary Service is governed by an Board of Trustees who are formally elected at our Annual General Meeting.
 They are nominated by our member organisations, user groups and partner organisations.
 Their term of office is three years.

-Paul is the Cabinet Member for Communities, Engagement and Partnerships at Telford and Wrekin Council,.
-Professionally Paul has been involved in community development and Children's Services for nearly 40 years and has worked for Local Government and the Voluntary Sector.
-Paul is passionate about the voluntary sector and ensuring that we, here in Telford, have strong partnerships to ensure we meet the needs of our local community.
-Paul has lived in Telford for 30 years and has 2 grown up children and 3 grandchildren.
+Councillor Paul Watling is the Cabinet Member for Communities, Engagement and Partnerships at Telford and Wrekin Council.
+Professionally he has been involved in Community Development and Children's Services for nearly 40 years and have worked for local government and the voluntary sector.
+He is passionate about the voluntary sector and works in Telford to make sure the borough has strong partnerships to meet the needs of the local community.
+He has lived in Telford for 30 years and has two grown up children and three grandchildren.

 Julie's working life was mostly spent with BT, initially working in a number of varying roles including customer service, finance and HR.
 The latter half of her career was spent in IT as a Solutions Designer and Project Manager delivering major infrastructure projects and new software developments.
 Now retired, she is using some of her skills to good effect in the voluntary sector, which she feels has never had a more important role to play in society.
 She strongly believes that it is through community engagement that needs are identified and the voluntary sector is often best placed to deliver these.
 In addition to her role with TWCVS she is also Chair of Governors at a local primary school and a Trustee of the Senior Citizens Forum.

 Rod is a retired Chartered Accountant having spent most of his career as a partner in the professional services firm, Ernst & Young.
 He was born in Donnington and lives in the borough.
 He and his wife were local authority foster carers for many years.
 He founded and chairs a peer-to-peer support network of 40 charity trustees, all of whom are or were Ernst & Young staff.